forter/security-101-for-saas-startups/readme.md

 * .
 The rational is that you don’t need to replace the code each time an employee leaves the company.
 Take into account that cleaning service would probably won’t get a chip since they may switch employees in some days.
 So you should have someone to lock the door after they leave.
 Magnetic door cards (with a magnetic stripe and a mug-shot) are ussually more expensive and smell more "corporate-like" for new employees and candidates.
 However it is more difficult to duplicate or hack it compare to the door chip systems.

-##  "Sigining a large customer, or rapid market growth" period
+## Phase 4: Sigining a large customer, or rapid market growth

 ### Customer user’s management